3. Proposal Submission

 SRO Access Steps

-At this point, the Sponsored Research Officer (SRO) has to take the following steps to submit the proposal to NSF.
+At this point, the Sponsored Project Officer (SPO) has to take the following steps to submit the proposal to NSF.

-- The authorized organizational representative will be asked to provide the following Log-in information:
+2a.
+The authorized organizational representative will be asked to provide the follower Sign-in information:

-- Click “Proposals/Supplements/File Updates/Withdrawals”.
+3. Click “Proposals/File Updates/Withdrawals”.
 The screen displays on the Documents in Progress tab.

 5a.
 “Debarment and Suspension”: click the radio button for “Yes or No” if there are any debarments or suspensions of you or of your organization from transactions with federal agencies.
 (If you answered Yes, provide an explanation in the text box.)